 A tethered spinal cord is treated surgically.
 Your child's neurosurgeon will remove a small amount of bone from the spine to reach the spinal cord.
 They will then free the tissue that is preventing the spinal cord from moving within the spine.

 There are risks with every surgery.
-With this particular surgery, the risks include excessive bleeding, infection, injury to the spinal cord, persistent leaking of spinal fluid and anesthesia complications.
+With this surgery, the risks include excessive bleeding, infection, injury to the spinal cord, persistent leaking of spinal fluid, and anesthesia complications.